 It is notable that the G85 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The E-P5 does not feature such a mic input.

 Both the E-P5 and the G85 have been discontinued, but can regularly be found used on ebay.
 The E-P5 was replaced by the Olympus E-P7, while the G85 was followed by the Panasonic G95.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-P5 Manual (free pdf) or the online Panasonic G85 Manual.
+Further information on the features and operation of the E-P5 and G85 can be found, respectively, in the Olympus E-P5 Manual (free pdf) or the online Panasonic G85 Manual.

 So what is the bottom line?
 Is the Olympus E-P5 better than the Panasonic G85 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.